theislab/scvelo/docs/source/usage_principles.rst

 Velocity Tools
 ^^^^^^^^^^^^^^

-Now we are hitting the core of the package.
+Now you are hitting the core of the package.

 Estimating the velocities for each individual cell is done in a single line::